When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Theoretical Formulation of Suggestion Utility

-\end{definition} From the above, a suggestion $S$ at a given time should only be shown if $\delta >0$ (Equation~\ref{eq:delta}), this would imply that the programmer will spend less time to achieve their task if it is shown.
-An optimal scheme to know when to show suggestions would be to generate suggestions as frequently as possible and compute their \emph{suggestion utility} $\delta$ and show them if $\delta >0$.
+\end{definition} From the above, a suggestion $S$ at a given time should \textbf{only be shown} if $\delta >0$ (Equation~\ref{eq:delta}), where the programmer will spend less time to achieve their task if it is shown.
+An optimal scheme to know when to show suggestions would be to generate suggestions as frequently as possible, compute their \emph{suggestion utility} $\delta$, and display them if $\delta >0$.

-\textbf{Which Suggestion?} Given our formalization, we have a criteria to decide when to show a particular suggestion $S$.
-The other important question we can answer is if we have a set of suggestion candidates $S_1,\cdots, S_m$, which of them should we show.
-We propose choosing the suggestion with the lowest expected time spent if it was shown: